Theatre concert for another time

 In front of the musicians the street seems to be deserted.
 No listener stops by, no coin falls in the box.
 Still, they offer their music to an invisible listener.
 Sweetly clinging to one another, they playfully challenge a deafening silence.

-"Look!
-Look!", says the woman: the stand in front of them is empty, the music has been forgotten.
+says the woman.
+The stand in front of them is empty, the music has been forgotten.
 Still, they perform with irreducible enthusiasm, reading their melodies from a secret inner score.
 In the absence of a path to follow, they play what they've been keeping by heart.
 But whom are they really singing for?
-"A child is coming and a child has gone", says the lullaby.

 At the end of the day, no coin is in the box.
 But maybe some spectators have passed by.
 Maybe, behind this concert for nobody, a ritual of rebirth is being celebrated.
 And behind the black glasses of the blind musicians, their eyes are still blue.